 Assembling a document from multiple templates

 JungleDocs is able to merge multiple smaller documents - we call them Small Parts - into a final document.
 Technically, Small Parts could be called templates, too, in a sense that they contain pre-defined pieces of content.
-If you need slight variations of the same document, using Small Parts is often faster than creating this document from one template and then editing it.
+If you need slight variations of the same document, using Small Parts is often faster than creating this document from one template and then making the changes manually.

 - Create a Small Parts library

 - Configure a JungleDocs rule to use Small Parts

 - Configure a document template to use Small Parts

 Rather learn by watching?
 At the bottom of this page, you will also find a video tutorial.